 The bridge between President Trump, fascists, statists and certain socialists and communists is authoritarianism.
 Trump finds himself in clear ideological linkage with Vladimir Putin, Jair Bolsanaro, Rodrigo Duterte, Recep Erdogan, and Narendra Modi (all Trump comrades).
 But these leaders also find themselves similar (at least in-part) with Xi Jinping, Kim Jong-Un, Nicolás Maduro, and other fascist, socialist, and communist autocrats around the world.
 These leaders are all tyrannical, ill-informed on science and climate, deflect on human rights protections, oppose the freedom of the press, support state media and propaganda, speak with premises full of lies, oppose independent judiciaries, exercise long-winded martial law or emergency powers, want a military or police state, and have aggressive geopolitical or foreign policy goals.

 President Trump has retweeted House Minority Whip Steve Scalise claiming that the Democrats are using “Soviet-style” tactics to propagate impeachment against Trump.
-That retweet comes after over two years of utilizing Fox News as de-facto state media supporting the government, and days after Trump announced plans to explore starting his own state media outlet to defend the Administration against the press.
+That retweet comes after nearly three years of utilizing Fox News as de-facto state media supporting the government, and days after Trump announced plans to explore starting his own state media outlet to defend the Administration against the press.

 Despite not being a socialist, Trump is historically the closest thing to a socialist dictator America has ever had.